 - Dr. Suma Sindhu (Degree conferred 2021).
 Investigation of physical properties of epoxy resin (DGEBA/TETA) under extreme environmental conditions.

-- Sridhar Reddy Kasu (Submitted thesis on Nov.
-2022) [Shared with Prof. A. Reddy].
+- Dr. Sridhar Reddy Kasu (Degree conferred 2023) [Shared with Prof. A. Reddy].
 Numerical and experimental investigation of cast-in-situ short paneled concrete pavements with lean concrete base.
 Currently – Associate Professor, Sreyas Institute of Engineering and Technology, India.